1. Name and seat of the association

 Within the framework of membership administration, the following personal data is collected, processed, and used by members: Surname, first name, date of birth, address, contact details (telephone and e-mail address), bank details, and date of joining.
 The association passes on data (surname, address, gender, date of birth, and date of joining the legal expenses insurance) of members insured against legal costs to the legal expenses insurance company.
 The collection, processing, use of further data and information on the members by the Association or their transfer to the legal expenses insurance company is only carried out if and insofar as this is necessary for the exercise of the Association's statutory activities.

 The amount of the ordinary membership fee shall be determined by the General Assembly.
 The membership fee must be paid in advance; a SEPA direct debit mandate must be issued together with the application for admission.
+The association is authorized to charge an admission fee; the board of directors decides the amount of the admission fee.

 6. Organs of the association